Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-\paragraph{Perceptual Expertise Level} As people at different levels of expertise and skill tend to have different visual perception patterns, the applications of eye-tracked VR have been developed with leaps and bounds in the realm of expertise training and assessment.
-Driving training is particularly of interest among all VR training applications.
-For instance, Lang et al.~\cite{driver_training_vr18} studied the improper driving habits of 50 users in a driving simulation with eye-tracking-enabled VR headsets and helped them improve their driving skills by designing synthesized personalized training routes considering their perceptual habits.
-Their user study conveyed that the 10 participants trained in a customized VR setup outperformed the others who were trained by conventional methods on average with respect to response time in emergency situations, training persistence, and an evaluation score based on inappropriate driving actions (e.g., not signaling before a turn).
+\paragraph{Perceptual Expertise Level} As users with different expertise and skills tend to have varying visual perception patterns, the applications of eye-tracked VR have advanced significantly in the realm of expertise training and assessment.
+Driving training is of particular interest among the applications.
+For instance, \cite{driver_training_vr18} studied improper driving habits in a driving simulation with eye-tracking-enabled VR headsets and helped participants improve their driving skills by designing personalized training routes that considered their perceptual habits.
+Participants who were trained in a customized VR setup outperformed those trained by conventional methods, with respect to response time in emergency situations, training persistence, and an evaluation score based on inappropriate driving actions (e.g., not signaling before a turn).
+In another domain, \cite{classification_of_understanding_training_aivr19} utilized eye tracking to measure and classify English language understanding in VR using features such as pupil diameters and eye movements, and reached 75\% and 62\% prediction accuracies for easy and medium words, and for hard words, respectively.